While you may know that your SAT total score will lie between 400 and 1600, there's more that goes into scoring your SAT than you may realize.

 (By the by, if you haven’t done a practice SAT test yet, here is a free one for you to try out!)

 So where does your SAT total score come from?
+How is the SAT scored?
 How does College Board come up with it and what are you meant to see when you look at it?

 The quick answer: it’s complicated.
 But it’s still worth looking at.